sander-wood/deepchoir/README.md

 2. Simply run `choralizer.py`;
 3. Wait a while and the choralized melodies will be saved in the `outputs` folder.

-You can set two parameters HARMONICITY∈(0, 1) and POLYPHONICITY∈(0, 1) in `config.py` to adjust two attributes of the generated chorales.
+You can set two parameters HARMONICITY∈[0, 1] in `config.py` to adjust two attributes of the generated chorales.

 The higher the value of HARMONICITY, the generated three parts are more in harmony with the melody.